BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Our goal here is to capture the style of Daniel Huddleston that made the first 3 books so effortless to read and use that to translate the next 3.

-That means using the japanese versions of the first 3 books as well as their translation (the reference corpus) and the source material from each target book.
+That means using the Japanese versions of the first 3 books as well as their translation (the reference corpus) and the source material from each target book.
 That's 7 books we need to use for each translation!

-Let's suppose the japanese source contains as many tokens as the english translation.
-That means each book is equivalent to 90k english words.
+Let's suppose the Japanese source contains as many tokens as the English translation.
+That means each book is equivalent to 90k English words.
 That's 120k tokens per book and we want to fit 7 inside the context.

 Running the number, we get 840k context tokens, and the LLM hasn't even started to think, which we estimated before would represent 99% of the token effort.